HewlettPackard/python-storage-clients/doc/source/index.rst

     import hpestorapi

     with hpestorapi.StoreOnceG4('10.0.0.1', 'Admin', 'password') as so:
-        new_client = {'name': 'sqlserver', 'description': "New host', 'password': "secretpass'
+        new_client = {'name': 'sqlserver', 'description': 'New host', 'password': 'secretpass'
         }
         try:
             so.open()